 In this summer program, you will be immersed in cinema studies in Ireland.
 You will get to work both critically and creatively, taking courses on contemporary Irish cinema and digital filmmaking, as well as attending Ireland’s largest film festival held every year in Galway, the Film Fleadh.
 Weekly excursions and local outings in and around Dublin and the Irish countryside allow you to learn on location about the country’s rich film history and explore the sites where important historical events, and films about those events, took place.

-You will attend courses in Dún Laoghaire, a community on the outskirts of Dublin, and live with Irish families in homestays.
+You will attend courses at the Institute Of Art Design and Technology (IADT) in Dún Laoghaire, a community on the outskirts of Dublin, and live with Irish families in homestays.
 The program fee includes excursions, the film festival, many other group cultural and social activities, full on-site support, and a program orientation.

 You will enroll in two, four-credit classes during the program.
 These courses will combine classroom learning with experiential excursions that provide access to important locations and individuals within the cinema industry and communities of Ireland.
-All student will take Ireland Onscreen taught by University of Oregon Cinema Studies Associate Professor Michael Aronson.
-In addition you will take one additional course, either Digital Dublin: Filmmaking in Ireland or Screenwriting in Ireland, both taught by Irish instructors with experience in their fields.
+All student will take Ireland Onscreen taught by University of Oregon Cinema Studies Instructor André Sirois.
+In addition, you will take one additional course, either Digital Dublin: Filmmaking in Ireland or Screenwriting in Ireland, both taught by Irish instructors with experience in their fields.

 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.